damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 ### WITHIN FIRST WEEK OF STARTING

-* [ ] People Ops: Invite to autoconnect on [Beamy](https://about.gitlab.com/handbook#beamy-guidelines).
+* [ ] PeopleOps: Invite to autoconnect on [Beamy](https://about.gitlab.com/handbook#beamy-guidelines).
-* [ ] People Ops: Order business cards for new team member.
+* [ ] PeopleOps: Order business cards for new team member.
-* [ ] People Ops: Add team member to Expensify (if employee).
+* [ ] PeopleOps: Add team member to Expensify (if employee).
-* [ ] People Ops: Add new team member to the info sheets of the Austin Summit
+* [ ] PeopleOps: Add new team member to the info sheets of the Austin Summit
-* [ ] PeopleOps: Send the new team member the "reset password" email for their BabooHR profile
+* [ ] PeopleOps: Send the new team member the "reset password" email for their BambooHR profile
 * [ ] Patricio/COO: Add to tweetdeck (applies to Service Engineers and Production Engineers for @gitlabstatus, and marketing hires)
 * [ ] New team member: Register on 1Password by clicking [this link](https://gitlab.1password.com/teamjoin/invitation/J2KWH3CJDRFA7KTFDVVXXDSCMY)
 and then ping @rspeicher to confirm your account.